zj05409/DataScienceCoursera-GCD/README.md

 After running this script, you will get a file named "ucihardata.txt", which contain a tidy data set.

-## The resulting dataset contains the following colomns:
+## Code Book
 ======================================

+The resulting dataset contains the following columns:

 - "subject" is the person id
 - "activity" is the type of the actions taken by the person, with the following values: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING